34 Best Apps to learn the Korean Language in 2026

 They built this on a natural method called Dynamic Immersion.
 Rosetta Stone teaches you the Korean language from the beginning, using only Korean.

-It never uses English except for the instruction.
-This is how a child and all of us learn our first language or mother tongue.
-While this is beneficial, newcomers find it hard to understand and gain context at the initial stage.
+It never uses English except for instructions.
+This is how children and all of us learn our first language or mother tongue.
+While this is beneficial, newcomers often struggle to understand and gain context at the initial stage.

-It has a unique feature — TrueAccent voice recognition, which checks how rightly you pronounce it.
-But, although promising, it is nowhere near the quality of the human voice.
+It has a unique feature—TrueAccent voice recognition, which checks how you pronounce it correctly.
+However, promising as it is, it is nowhere near the quality of the human voice.
 Getting feedback from an actual person is much better.

 Despite some logical benefits, Rosetta Stone has more misses than hits.
-As an effect, this is outdated and dull after a while and lacks cultural aspects.
+As a result, it becomes outdated and dull over time, lacking cultural relevance.
 Plus, this is unsuitable for studying honorific-based Korean.

 Pricing: The Rosetta Stone subscription is 100% paid.
-The Korean lessons cost $35.97 for 3 months and $95.88 for 12 months.
+The Korean lessons cost $35.97 per month for 3 months and $95.88 per month for 12 months.
 The lifetime plan is also available for $179 for all languages.

 You can check my full Rosetta Stone review.